simplybenuk/simplyben/status.md

+Jan 25: Happy new Year everyone!
+Looking forward to some changes in 2025, watch this space!

 Oct 24: It's been a while, but back just after the Spring Bank Holiday, I joined [Methods](https://methods.co.uk).
 It's been a great first few months and I'm looking forward to pushing ProdOps more across the public sector.

 Mar 24: So, finally got around to doing my talk about moving seat from the Government Digital phased approach.
 [It's on YouTube](https://youtu.be/Wr8ogKyMFh4?si=6AriieeNrE4pKtlv) if you fancy giving it a watch.